-For us, there’s nothing quite like a pumpkin latte for warming your soul after a brisk, crisp weekend stroll; add a splash of brandy, and you’ve got something truly special.
+For us, there’s nothing quite like a pumpkin spiced latte for warming your soul after a brisk, crisp weekend stroll; add a splash of brandy, and you’ve got something truly special.
 What’s even better, the pumpkin syrup can be used on everything from cocktails to dessert toppings - and keeps in the fridge for a good couple of weeks.

-(enough for at least a dozen well-sized lattes)
+Enough for at least a dozen well-sized lattes

 Preheat your oven to 180°C/350°F. Skin, seed and dice the small pumpkin, then roast it in a baking tray until slightly golden.
 Put it hot into a liquidiser with 50ml of the agave syrup and blitz.

-the boil.
+Place all the ingredients along with pumpkin puree into a saucepan and stir while bringing to a boil.
 Reduce to a simmer and cook for a further 10 minutes.
 Strain the syrup through a muslin cloth or fine sieve and set aside.

 What you'll need: